klabuguen/365-days-of-code/day-1-spinlock-semaphore.md

-# Kicking Off  365 Days of Code in 2025!
+p# Kicking Off  365 Days of Code in 2025!
 Happy 2025!
 Today's the first day of this wonderful new year, and I wanted to challenge myself by attempting to commit to committing every single day.
 #### Commit to Committing... ?
 Every single day this year, I will push code to one of my project repositories and/or review important embedded software related concepts, then write about it in this blog.